 We provide our shareholders with the opportunity annually to vote to approve, on an advisory basis, the compensation of our named executives (often referred to as a "say-on-pay" vote).
 Although the "say-on-pay" vote is advisory and non-binding, the Compensation Committee considers the outcome of the vote as part of its executive compensation planning process.
-At each of the 2013 and 2014 annual meetings of stockholders, over 98% of the votes cast on the "say-on-pay" proposal were voted in favor of the compensation of CPSI's named executive officers as disclosed in the proxy statement for such meeting.
-Our Compensation Committee considered this high level of shareholder support when determining the compensation for 2014 and 2015, and consistent with past practice, made decisions consistent with our compensation philosophy and objectives.
+At each of the 2013, 2014 and 2015 annual meetings of stockholders, over 95% of the votes cast on the "say-on-pay" proposal were voted in favor of the compensation of CPSI's named executive officers as disclosed in the proxy statement for such meeting.
+Our Compensation Committee considered this high level of shareholder support when determining the compensation for 2015 and 2016, and decided not to make any significant changes to the structure of our compensation program.
 The Committee concluded that the Company's compensation program should continue to emphasize the performance, alignment and retention objectives described herein.